Metallic Inks: An Overview of Custom Napkin Printing with Spot Colors

-Because foil is a solid, it does not absorb into the tissue of the napkin and will hold its color across all shades of tissue.
+Because foil is a solid, it does not absorb into the tissue of the napkin.
+It will hold its color across all shades of tissue.
 But because it is physically stamped onto the product, it does not render smoothly on all textures of paper, especially paper linens.
 Foil on paper linens prints jaggedly and will often fleck off (especially when wet).
-As such, we no longer foil stamp on paper linen napkins.
+As such, we do not foil stamp on paper linen napkins.

 Printing on Napkins with Metallic Inks

-1) Price – Metallic ink spot printing is a more affordable process. [insert quip about price comparison] For price-conscious customers, we recommend metallic inks.
+1) Price – Metallic ink spot printing is a more affordable process.
+For price-conscious customers, we recommend metallic inks.

 3) Printing on Paper Linen Napkins – Although exceptions exist, we rarely foil print on paper linen napkins.
 For customers seeking a metallic print, we recommend spot inks.

 1) Lack of Opacity – Metallic inks are not opaque.
 The color of the ink dilutes when applied to the napkin surface.

 2) Poor Color Combinations – Metallic spot inks do not render well on all shades of napkin tissue.
 Certain color combinations, such as gold and copper inks on red and brown napkins, barely show up.

 Universally, metallic inks render well on white napkins: gold and copper shine brilliantly, silver is demure and elegant.
 Similarly, metallic inks render reasonably well on black napkins.
 This time silver shines, and gold and copper glimmer subtly and elegantly.